Hitting drugs, theft and domestic abuse - how police and council chiefs aim to make Hartlepool a safer place

 Task groups will be set up to help manage progress for each of the targets and the importance of the safety plan to the town.

-The draft Community Safety Plan will be discussed at the Safer Hartlepool Partnership meeting at the Civic Centre on June 21 from 2pm.
+The draft plan will be discussed at the Civic Centre on June 21 from 2pm.